 Skip to main content

 Adding a SAST step to CI is easy.
-Adding one that does not take 20 minutes per run, flag 500 false positives at the team's shared Slack channel, or require every contributor to sign up for a third-party account is harder.
+Adding one that does not drag every run out, bury the team's shared channel in false positives, or upload the repository to a vendor cloud on every push is harder.

 Vulkro is designed for the gate.
-Single binary install, scan times measured per file in milliseconds, deterministic exit codes, and the right output formats for whichever CI you use.
+Single binary install, scan times you can verify on the public corpus, deterministic exit codes, and the right output formats for whichever CI you use.
+The scan runs on the runner itself; nothing is uploaded.

 The gate contract